ntlinh16/cloudal/examples/experiment/antidotedb/README.md

 #### Experiment config files

-This experiment need to deploy an AntidoteDB cluster and FMKe as a benchmark, we are using k8s deployment files to deploy them.
+This experiment need to deploy an AntidoteDB cluster and FMKe as a benchmark, I am using k8s deployment files to deploy them.
 So you need to provide these config files.
-We already provided the template files which work well with this experiment in folder [exp_config_files](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/antidotedb/exp_config_files).
+I already provided the template files which work well with this experiment in folder [exp_config_files](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/antidotedb/exp_config_files).
 If you do not require special configurations, you do not have to modify these files.

 ### 2. Run the experiment
 Run the following command: